Do not become upset when difficulty comes your way. Laugh in its face and know that you are in the hands of God. - St. Francis deSales

 An opportunity for parents to rest and for their children with special needs and their typically developing siblings to play games, engage in fun and safe activities, and interact with others.

-The Morning of Respite Ministry is on hold for the remainder of this school year.
-Please check back in the Fall of 2018 for upcoming dates.
+The Morning of Respite Ministry is on hold for the time being.

 For anyone interested in assisting with leadership and organization of this ministry for families with children with special needs, please contact Amy Winkler 703.896.7414.